Learn more about our impactLearn more about our impact

 Trees store and absorb (aka sequester) carbon dioxide.
 But deforestation and forest degradation release this carbon back into the atmosphere and account for approximately 15% of global emissions.
 Conservation areas help prevent illegal logging and other causes of deforestation and forest degradation.

 Coastal ecosystems, like mangroves and barrier islands, act as a physical barrier between land and shore, helping to protect people from cyclones and storm surges.
-When these habitats gain the protections that allow them to thrive, the impacts of natural disasters can be reduced.
+When these habitats gain the protections that allow them to thrive, the impacts of disasters can be reduced.

 When forests and other vegetation are cleared or degraded, rainwater runoff can increase the risk and severity of floods.
 But when a region’s natural plant systems remain healthy, the habitat is able to absorb even heavy rainfall.